-Full TitleA Multicenter, Open-Label, Non-Randomised First in Human Study of NG-350A in Patients with Metastatic or Advanced Epithelial Tumours (FORTITUDE)
+Full TitleA Multicentre, Open-Label, Non-Randomised First in Human Study of NG-350A (Monotherapy), and NG-350A with Pembrolizumab in Patients with Metastatic or Advanced Epithelial Tumours (FORTITUDE)

 The purpose of this study is to assess the safety of the investigational drug NG-350A in people with advanced or metastatic epithelial cancer.
 NG-350A is a weakened form of a virus called enadenotucirev, and it has a special gene inserted into it.
 The virus is weakened so it can multiply preferentially in cancer cells but not in normal cells.